chrisjrob/chrisjrob.github.io/_posts/2008-12-20-debian-lenny-applying-the-kdm-theme.md

 ## Add splashy to grub

-Look for the kopt line in /boot/grub/menu.lst and add "quiet splash vga=791":
+Look for the kopt line in `/boot/grub/menu.lst` and add `quiet splash vga=791`:

-N.B.  vga=791 is suitable for 1024x768, if your monitor resolution is below this, then you should change this number by reference to the table below.
+N.B.  `vga=791` is suitable for 1024x768, if your monitor resolution is below this, then you should change this number by reference to the table below.

     /boot/grub/menu.lst:
     # kopt=root=/dev/sda1 ro quiet splash vga=791